htcondor/htcondor/docs/users-manual/env-of-job.rst

 :index:`environment variables`

-An HTCondor job running on a worker node does not, by default, inherit the environment variables from the machine it runs on or the machine it was submitted from.
+An HTCondor job running on a execution point does not, by default, inherit the environment variables from the machine it runs on or the machine it was submitted from.
 If it did, the environment might change from run to run, or machine to machine, and create non reproducible, difficult